ekrunch/openshift_scripts/3.11/registry.redhat.io/README.md

 More information on registry configuration can be found in the 3.11 documentation [here](https://docs.openshift.com/container-platform/3.11/install/configuring_inventory_file.html#advanced-install-configuring-registry-location)

+Additional information on the Red Hat Container Registries can be found at  https://access.redhat.com/RegistryAuthentication

+Additional troubleshooting steps for the registry can be found at https://access.redhat.com/articles/3560571

 **Note** : My testing has shown that I didn't need to build a secret in OCP after installation as seen on the portal site as it seems to be done accordingly by the installer.
 If anyone sees different results, let me know.

 ## Examples